 After surgery, breasts appear fuller and more natural in tone and contour.
 Scars will fade with time.

 Your breast augmentation in Portland will include either a general anesthesia (meaning you sleep through the surgery) or a local anesthesia (meaning you are drowsy but awake).
 The procedure takes up to two hours.

 Dr. Bartholomew makes an incision in the crease where the breast meets the chest and around the areola.
 He makes every effort to make the new scar as inconspicuous as possible.
 The next step is lifting the breast tissue and skin behind the sub mammary or beneath the pectoral muscle and on top of the chest wall.
 This creates a pocket where the implant is positioned.
 The incisions are then closed with sutures and a bandage applied over the breasts for healing purposes.

 Following your breast augmentation surgery, you will feel some discomfort and pain.
 Dr. Bartholomew can prescribe some medications to help alleviate the pain.
 There may be some burning sensation in your nipples for two weeks.
 That’s completely normal and it will decrease as the bruising subsides.

 The gauze dressing and stitches will be removed after a week or so.
 You may need to wear a surgical bra during your recovery time.
 Swelling in your breasts can take up to five weeks to disappear.

 You may return to work after a few days of rest depending on the type of job that you do.
 When you resume your normal activities, your breasts will be sensitive to direct stimulation for up to three weeks; so, best to avoid physical contact until then.

 Expect your scars to be firm and pink for a minimum of six weeks.
 They will finally fade, though not completely, after several months.

-The goal is to have your breast augmentation in Portland done as efficiently and comfortably as possible and a result that will give you a youthful appearance and a new sense of self-confidence.
+The goal is to have your breast augmentation done as efficiently and comfortably as possible and a result that will give you a youthful appearance and a new sense of self-confidence.